bkuhn/talks/SoC-Mentor-Summit-2011/npo.markdown

      - &hellip; maybe to work on Free Software.
      - &hellip; but companies control employee's time in their interest.

-# Where Things Head
+# Where Things May Be Headed

-+ FLOSS slowly goes toward for-profit corporate interest.
++ FLOSS sometimes drifts toward for-profit corporate interest.

 + Or, it's purely thrown over the wall.
     - At corporate whim